Can I Sue Uber or Lyft for an Accident?

 Yes, you can.
 However, you may be found partially liable if the accident was caused (in part) by negligent actions such as jaywalking.

 Since Georgia is a comparative fault state, you may be able to receive compensation even if you were partially at fault.
-The best way to determine this is to talk to a personal injury lawyer.
+The best way to determine this is to talk to an uber or rideshare accident lawyer.

 The way your attorney would go about a lawsuit depends on the status of the Uber, as outlined above.
 Here’s how those different statuses would affect your accident: